OswaldoPineda/cancaco/docs/editor-config.md

  **NOTE:** Install the plugging from the user *"sindresorhus"*.

 #### Steps to install on Vim:
-Open your `.vimrf` file and paste the following line in your plugin section.
+Open your `.vimrc` file and paste the following line in your plugin section.

 `Plugin 'editorconfig/editorconfig-vim'`